petersatsuse/azure-compute-docs/articles/virtual-machines/trusted-launch-existing-vm-gen-1.md

 ## Best practices

+> [!IMPORTANT]
+>
+> VM once upgraded to Trusted launch cannot be rolled back to Gen1 configuration.
+It has to be fully recovered using Backup taken prior to upgrade.

-- [Create restore points](create-restore-points.md) for Azure VMs associated with production workloads before you enable the Trusted launch security type.
-You can use the restore points to re-create the disks and VM with the previous well-known state.
+- [Take full backup](/azure/backup/quick-backup-vm-portal) OR [Create restore points](create-restore-points.md) for Azure VMs associated with production workloads before you enable the Trusted launch security type.
+You can use the backup OR restore points to re-create the disks and VM with the previous Gen1 configuration well-known state.
-- Review [known issues](#known-issues) before executing Trusted launch upgrade.
+- Review [known issues](#known-issues) and [roll-back steps](#roll-back) before executing Trusted launch upgrade.
 - You won't be able to extend Windows OS disk system volume after `MBR to GPT conversion` as part of upgrade.
 Recommendation is to extend system volume for future before upgrading to Trusted launch.
 - *Windows OS disk volume* should be defragmented using command `Defrag C: /U /V`.
 Defragmentation of OS volume reduces the risk of MBR (Master boot record) to GPT (GUID partition table) conversion failure by freeing up end of partitions.
 Refer to [defrag](/windows-server/administration/windows-commands/defrag).